Supreme Court OKs Tennessee ban on gender-affirming care for kids, a setback for transgender rights

 WASHINGTON (AP) — The Supreme Court on Wednesday upheld Tennessee's ban on gender-affirming care for transgender minors, a stunning setback to transgender rights.

 The justices' 6-3 decision in a case from Tennessee effectively protects from legal challenges many efforts by President Donald Trump's Republican administration and state governments to roll back protections for transgender people.
-Another 26 states have laws similar to the one in Tennessee.
+Another 26 states have laws similar to Tennessee's.

 Chief Justice John Roberts wrote for a conservative majority that the law does not violate the Constitution's equal protection clause, which requires the government to treat similarly situated people the same.

+“This case carries with it the weight of fierce scientific and policy debates about the safety, efficacy, and propriety of medical treatments in an evolving field.
+The voices in these debates raise sincere concerns; the implications for all are profound,” Roberts wrote.
+“The Equal Protection Clause does not resolve these disagreements.
+Nor does it afford us license to decide them as we see best.”

-In a dissent joined by her liberal colleagues, Justice Sonia Sotomayor wrote that the majority “abandons transgender children and their families to political whims.”
+In a dissent for the court's three liberal justices that she summarized aloud in the courtroom, Justice Sonia Sotomayor wrote, “By retreating from meaningful judicial review exactly where it matters most, the court abandons transgender children and their families to political whims.
+In sadness, I dissent."

 Trump's administration has also called for using only therapy, not broader health measures, to treat transgender youths.

 Five years ago, the Supreme Court ruled that transgender people, as well as gay and lesbian people, are protected by a landmark federal civil rights law that prohibits sex discrimination in the workplace.
-That decision is not affected by Wednesday's ruling.
+That decision is unaffected by Wednesday's ruling.

-But the justices on Wednesday declined to apply the same sort of analysis the court used in 2020 when it found that “sex plays an unmistakable role” in employers’ decisions to punish transgender people for traits and behavior they otherwise tolerate.
+But the justices Wednesday declined to apply the same sort of analysis the court used in 2020 when it found “sex plays an unmistakable role” in employers’ decisions to punish transgender people for traits and behavior they otherwise tolerate.
+Roberts joined that opinion written by Justice Neil Gorsuch, who was part of Wednesday's majority.

+Justice Amy Coney Barrett also fully joined the majority but wrote separately to emphasize that laws classifying people based on transgender status should not receive any special review by courts.
+Barrett, also writing for justice Clarence Thomas, wrote that “courts must give legislatures flexibility to make policy in this area.”

+Chase Strangio, the American Civil Liberties Union lawyer who argued the case for transgender minors and their families, said in a statement that the ruling "is a devastating loss for transgender people, our families, and everyone who cares about the Constitution.”

 There are about 300,000 people between the ages of 13 and 17 and 1.3 million adults who identify as transgender in the United States, according to the Williams Institute at the UCLA School of Law.
 The Williams Institute is a think tank that researches sexual orientation and gender identity demographics to inform laws and public policy decisions.

-They argued that the law violates the equal protection clause of the 14th Amendment.
+They argued the law violates the equal protection clause of the 14th Amendment.

-Tennessee’s law bans puberty blockers and hormone treatments for transgender minors, but it allows the same drugs to be used for other purposes.
+Tennessee’s law bans puberty blockers and hormone treatments for transgender minors but allows the same drugs to be used for other purposes.

-Soon after Trump took office, the Justice Department told the court that its position had changed.
+Soon after Trump took office, the Justice Department told the court its position had changed.

 A major issue in the case was the appropriate level of scrutiny courts should apply to such laws.